 Obvious ways to combat extinction include protecting and conserving wildlife habitat by ending deforestation, eliminating plastic waste, and cutting down on pollution.
 One interesting solution considered by a panel of scientists last year was: better air conditioners.
 This may seem unconnected, but hear us out!
 Last year, the World Economic Forum revealed that air conditioners alone could use up 40% of our remaining global carbon budget by 2050.
 This is bad news for the “70 to 90 percent of the world’s coral reefs; up to half of plant and animal species in the world’s most naturally rich areas” that “could face extinction…with only a small amount of warming.”
 Fortunately, scientists have developed a water-based, eco-friendly air conditioner that is capable of cooling air to as low as 18 deg.
 C without using energy-intensive compressors and environmentally harmful chemical refrigerants like conventional units do.
 It also produces potable water as a byproduct of its processes.
 How cool is that?

-Use your voice to advocate for sustainability, but not by trying to convince those who are not interested in changing their behaviors.
+Use your voice to advocate for sustainability and environmental justice, but not by trying to convince those who are not interested in changing their behaviors.
 Find opportunities to speak about why you’re passionate about nature or wildlife, join like-minded groups or coalitions who lean on power in numbers to affect change, and simply share your own positive actions with friends and family to spark curiosity in others.

 Reforestation has consistently ranked as the #1 climate change solution—and with good reason!
 Trees help to stabilize our climate by absorbing and sequestering carbon via photosynthesis.
-In fact, one mature tree can sequester up to 48lbs of carbon in one year.
+In fact, one mature tree can sequester up to 22lbs of carbon in one year.
 They also filter and absorb air pollutants, release oxygen for us to breathe, modulate temperatures, provide wildlife habitat, and so much more.
 Clearly, they’re friends worth keeping in our corner.
-Plant one today.
+Plant a tree today!

 Our round up app makes planting trees a part of your daily routine.
 Just connect your cards or accounts and the app will automatically round up spare change to plant trees.DOWNLOAD THE APP